 - Office workers (or stay at home workers who need some peace and quiet).
 The active noise cancelling might not be able to put up much of a fight against the likes of Bose or Sony over-ears, but for a pair of earbuds these are good enough to get rid of the ambient sounds of the office.
 Plus, the microphone sounds great so taking calls is a breeze.

 - Commuters.
 If you want a pair of lightweight earbuds with active noise cancelling but don’t like the idea of something as small and easy to lose as a pair of true wireless earbuds like the AirPods Pro or the giant Sony WF-1000XM3, then these should be on your shortlist.
-Especially since at just $149 USD they’re way cheaper than the true wireless alternatives.
+Especially since at under $100 USD they’re way cheaper than most true wireless alternatives.